Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: When does the fast basin contain the basin?

 for all $\iota\in\mathbb{I}_{0}$.
-Note that $S$ is continuous and maps $\mathbb{I}$ onto $ \mathbb{I}$, $\mathbb{I}_+$ onto $\mathbb{I}_+$, and $\mathbb{I}_-$ onto $ \mathbb{I}_-$.
+Note that $S$ is continuous and maps $\mathbb{I}$ onto $\mathbb{I}$, $\mathbb{I}_+$ onto $\mathbb{I}_+$, and $\mathbb{I}_-$ onto~$\mathbb{I}_-$.

-\begin{definition} A word $\theta \in \mathbb{I}_+$ is \textbf{disjunctive} if every finite word is a subword of $\theta$.
-In fact, if $\theta$ is disjunctive, then every finite word (in the alphabet $I_+$) appears as a subword in $\iota$ infinitely many times.
-Moreover, an equivalent definition of a disjunctive word is that its orbit under the shift map is dense in the code space. \end{definition}
+\begin{Definition} A word $\theta \in \mathbb{I}_+$ is \textit{disjunctive} if every f\/inite word is a subword of $\theta$.
+In fact, if~$\theta$ is disjunctive, then every f\/inite word (in the alphabet~$I_+$) appears as a subword in~$\iota$ inf\/initely many times.
+Moreover, an equivalent def\/inition of a disjunctive word is that its orbit under the shift map is dense in the code space.
+Denote the interior of set~$S$ by~$S^{\circ}$ and the closure by~$\overline S$. \end{Definition}

-\begin{theorem} Let $A$ be an attractor of an IFS $\mathcal{F}$, and let $ \theta\in\mathbb{I}_{+}$ be disjunctive.
-Then $\pi(\theta)\in A^{\circ}$ if and only if $A^{\circ}\neq\emptyset$. \end{theorem}
+\begin{Theorem} Let $A$ be an attractor of an IFS $\mathcal{F}$, and let $\theta\in\mathbb{I}_{+}$ be disjunctive.
+Then $\pi(\theta)\in A^{\circ}$ if and only if $A^{\circ}\neq\varnothing$. \end{Theorem}

-\begin{proof} Since $\theta\in\mathbb{I}_{+}$ is disjunctive, the orbit, $\left\{ S^{k}(\theta)\right\} _{k=0}^{\infty}$, of $\theta$ under the shift map $S:$ $\mathbb{I}_{+}\mathbb{\rightarrow I}_{+}$ is dense in $\mathbb{I}_{+}$.
+\begin{proof} Since $\theta\in\mathbb{I}_{+}$ is disjunctive, the orbit, $\left\{ S^{k}(\theta)\right\} _{k=0}^{\infty}$, of $\theta$ under the shift map $S\colon \mathbb{I}_{+}\mathbb{\rightarrow I}_{+}$ is dense in~$\mathbb{I}_{+}$.
 Since $\pi$ is continuous, $\left\{ \pi_{\mathcal{F}}(S^{k} (\theta))\right\} _{k=0}^{\infty}$ is dense in $A$.
 By way of contradiction assume that $\pi_{\mathcal{F}}(\theta)\in\partial A$, the boundary of $A$.
-Since each $f\in \mathcal{F}$ is a homeomorphism, $f(A^o) \subset A^o$ or, equivalently, $\left ( f|_A\right )^{-1}(\partial A) \subset \partial A$.
-Therefore $\pi_{\mathcal{F}}(S^{k}(\theta))\in\partial A$ for all $k\in \mathbb{N}_{0}$, which would mean that $A=\overline{\left\{ \pi_{\mathcal{F} }(S^{k}(\theta))\right\} _{k=0}^{\infty}}\subset\overline{\partial A} =\partial A$ which implies $A^{\circ}=\emptyset,$ which contradicts $A^o \neq \emptyset$. \end{proof}
+Since each $f\in \mathcal{F}$ is a homeomorphism, $f(A^{\circ}) \subset A^{\circ}$ or, equivalently, $\left ( f|_A\right )^{-1}(\partial A) \subset \partial A$.
+Therefore $\pi(S^{k}(\theta))\in\partial A$ for all $k\in \mathbb{N}_{0}$, which would mean that $A=\overline{\left\{ \pi(S^{k}(\theta))\right\} _{k=0}^{\infty}}\subset\overline{\partial A} =\partial A$ which implies $A^{\circ}=\varnothing$, which contradicts $ A^{\circ} \neq \varnothing$. \end{proof}

-Theorem~\ref{interiorthm} below provides sufficient conditions for a fractal continuation of an attractor to contain the basin of the attractor.
-It involves the equivalent notions of a full and a reversible word in $\mathbb{I }_+$.
-These concepts were introduced in \cite{tiling}; the equivalence of full and reversible is part of Theorem~\ref{thm:reversible}.
+Theorem~\ref{interiorthm} below provides suf\/f\/icient conditions for a fractal continuation of an attractor to contain the basin of the attractor.
+It involves the equivalent notions of a full and a reversible word in $\mathbb{I}_+$.
+These concepts were introduced in~\cite{tiling}; the equivalence of full and reversible is part of Theorem~\ref{thm:reversible}.